 Engraved by Pollard from a drawing by Henry Salt: 1.
 A Samaulie 2.
 The son of the Dola of Moosa.
 Printed in the 1809 edition of George viscount Valentia’s Voyages and Travels to India, Ceylon, the Red Sea, Abyssinia, and Egypt in the years 1802, 1803, 1804, 1805 and 1806 (volume 2 between pages 376 and 377).
 Samaulie: Somali (on left of image); Dola: governor; Moosa: al-Muza near Mocha, Yemen.

-- Reviewed 31 March 2020: minor corrections to punctuation and spelling; no content added.
+- 2020 March 31: reviewed; minor corrections to punctuation and spelling but no content added.